Furnal-Equinox/virtual.furnalequinox.com/README.md

 * `gatsby-config.js`: configuration file for Gatsby.
 This is where all of the plugins for Gatsby go, such as the one that allows Gatsby to understand Markdown files.
 This is also where Gatsby keeps metadata about the website.
 * `gatsby-node.js`: this file instructs Gatsby how to do some things during the build process, such as generating slugs and programmatically generating pages.
 * `netlify.toml`: configuration file for Netlify.
 Tells Netlify how to build the website and what folder should be deployed.
-* `package.json`: this file tells NPM / Yarn what this project's dependencies are.
+* `package.json`: this file tells NPM / Yarn what this project's dependencies are. ***⚠️ Please be careful with updating the dependencies!
+Even seemingly innocuous updates may cause the website to break. ⚠️***
 * `site-config.js`: I adapted this file from the `./data/SiteConfig.js` file from the Gatsby Advanced Starter.
 This is the single source of truth for metadata for the website.
 * `tsconfig.json`: configuration file for the TypeScript compiler.
 * `yarn.lock`: Yarn automatically generates this file to save the exact version of packages that match the specification in `package.json`.
 This makes sure any copy of this website will be using the same dependencies.

-### Folders 📂
+### 📂 Folders 📂
 * `/content/`: holds all images and text to be added to the website.
+This is a hidden submodule as it contains IP-protected content.
   * `/dealers/`: holds the images and info for each individual dealer.
   * `/gallery/`: likewise, but for the images in the art gallery.
   * `/images/`: general images used throughout the website, like the logo and the splash image.
   * `/posts/`: holds the images and text for each blog post.
+  * `/shop/`: holds the images used for the shop page.
 * `/docs/`: holds all the sketches, UI mockups, and WIP screenshots.
 The `README.md` has a list of helpful links.
   * `/Form Input/`: notes on info and data needed from dealers and artists.
   * `/Routines/`: notes on some common stuff like adding new pages.
   * `/Sketches/`: any UI mock-ups and sketches, categorized by date.
-  * `/WIP Screenshots/`: Screen shots I have taken of the website.
+  * `/WIP Screenshots/`: screen shots I have taken of the website.
+* `/example-content/`: In the spirit of the MIT license, this folder is a copy of content redone so that you can use it to bootstrap your content.
 * `/scripts/`: Scripts used to help automate stuff.
 These don't play any direct role in the website - they're just helpful tools.
   * `docxToMD.hs`: (WIP) A Haskell script that converts dealer .docx files to Markdown files and corrects the structure to match the structure in `/dealers/`.
 * `/src/`: holds the source code for the website.